lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

    important to note that, for No ACK mode or N=1, the last fragment of the packet will carry a FCN equal to 1, while all previous fragments will carry a FCN of 0.

- o  Datagram Tag (DTag).
+*  Datagram Tag (DTag).
 The DTag field, if present, is set to the same value for all fragments carrying the same IPv6 datagram.
 This field allows to interleave fragments that correspond to different IPv6 datagrams.
 In the fragment formats the size of the DTag field is T bits, which may be set to a value greater than or equal to 0 bits.
 DTag MUST be set sequentially increasing from 0 to 2^T - 1, and MUST wrap back from 2^T - 1 to 0.
 In the ACK format, DTag carries the same value as the DTag field in the fragments for which this ACK is intended.

- o  W (window): W is a 1-bit field.
+*  W (window): W is a 1-bit field.
 This field carries the same value for all fragments of a window, and it is complemented for the next window.
 The initial value for this field is 0.
    In the ACK format, this field has a size of 1 bit.
 In all ACKs, the W bit carries the same value as the W bit carried by the fragments whose reception is being positively or negatively acknowledged by the ACK.

- o  C (MIC control): C is a 1-bit field.
+*  C (MIC control): C is a 1-bit field.
 This field is used in the ACK format packets to know if the MIC check was correct or incorrect.

- o  Message Integrity Check (MIC).
+*  Message Integrity Check (MIC).
 This field, which has a size of M bits, is computed by the sender over the complete packet (i.e. a SCHC compressed or an uncompressed IPv6 packet) before fragmentation.
 The algorithm to be used to compute the MIC is not defined in this document, and needs to be defined in other documents (e.g. technology-specific profiles).
 The MIC allows the receiver to check errors in the reassembled packet, while it also enables compressing the UDP checksum by use of SCHC compression.

+*  Retransmission Timer.
+It is used after the tranmsission of a window to detect an error tranmission of the ACK correponding to this window.
+Depending on the reliability option it will ask for an ACK retransmission on ACK-Always or it will triggers the next window on ACK-on-error.

+*  Inactivity Timer.
+This timer is used to detect when there is a problem in the transmission of frames and the receiver does not get any frame during a period of time or a number of packets in a period of time.
+When this happen, an abort needs to be sent.
+Initially and each time a frame is received the timer is reinitialized.
+The size of the timer is not defined in this document and must be defined in the specific technology document.

+*  Attempts.
+It is a counter used to determine when an Abort is needed because there is a recurrent error, which maximal value is MAX_ACK_REQUEST.
+The default value of MAX_ACK_REQUESTS is not stated in this document, and it is expected to be defined in other documents (e.g. technology- specific profiles).

- o  Bitmap.
-The bitmap is a sequence of bits included in the ACK for a given window.
+*  Bitmap.
+The bitmap is a sequence of bits to define the ACK for a given window.
 Each bit in the Bitmap identifies a fragment.
 It provides feedback on whether each fragment of the current window has been received or not.
 The right-most position on the bitmap is used to set the All-0 or All-1 FCN values which control the window state.
 Feedback for a fragment with the highest FCN value is set to the left-most position in the Bitmap.
 In the Bitmap a bit set to 1 indicates that the corresponding FCN fragment has been correctly sent and received.
 However, when all the fragments have been correctly received, the receiver sends only the content until a byte boundary or until the byte boundary of the first error carried on the bitmap.

-o  ABORT: When the receiver needs to abort the transmission, it uses the ACK format packet with all the bits set to 1.
+*  ABORT: When the receiver needs to abort the transmission, it uses the ACK Abort format packet with all the bits set to 1 or the All-1 Abort format to trigger the end of the transmission.
-TODO
-(it is missing to explain the optimization of bitmap in order to have a way to send an abort)

 ## Reliability options

 This specification defines the following three fragment delivery reliability options:

- o  No ACK.
+*  No ACK.
    No ACK is the simplest fragment delivery reliability option.
 The receiver does not generate overhead in the form of acknowledgments (ACKs).
 However, this option does not enhance delivery reliability beyond that offered by the underlying LPWAN technology.
 In the No ACK option, the receiver MUST NOT issue ACKs.

- o  Window mode - ACK always (ACK-always).
+*  Window mode - ACK always (ACK-always).
    The ACK-always option provides flow control.
 In addition, it is able to handle long bursts of lost fragments, since detection of such events can be done before the end of the IPv6 packet